 Marquez was supposed to give Nate and Ashley Leinweber a new backyard.

 “I’m mad,” Ashley said.
 “He's basically a thief.
 He needs to be caught.”

-Instead they say he gave them the disappearing act and a fake name.
+Instead, they said he gave them the disappearing act and a fake name.

-His driver’s license had Jeronimo Marquez on it, but the Leinwebers says the name he gave them was Jonathan Morano.
+His driver’s license had Jeronimo Marquez on it, but the Leinwebers said the name he gave them was Jonathan Morano.